Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Numerical simulations and analysis

-In order to have a better quantitative description of the characteristics of monopole paths at varying temperatures, we have calculated a series of relevant quantities (shown in Fig. \ref{S6}): the monopole lifetime, $\tau_{\rm life}$, the maximum displacement, $d_{\rm max}$, the drift velocity, $V_d$, equal to the ratio between the final displacement and $\tau_{\rm Life}$, the fraction of visited sites, $N_s^{\rm ann}/N_s^{\rm Tot}$), the average hoping frequency per jump, $W$, and the first Betti number, $N_{\rm Betti}$.

-Betti numbers are mathematical tools used to describe the homology of a given simplicial complex, hence they characterize topological spaces based on their dimensional connectivity \cite{adams2012javaplex,Betti}.
+In order to have a better quantitative description of the characteristics of monopole pathways at varying temperatures, we have calculated a series of relevant quantities.
+In addition to several standard dynamical and geometrical variables -- such as the average monopole lifetime, $\tau_{\rm life}$, the average maximum displacement, $d_{\rm max}$, the fraction of visited sites, $N_s^{\rm Visited}/N_s^{\rm Tot}$, and the average number of back and forth jumps between neighboring sites, $W$ -- we have also calculated the first Betti number, $N_{\rm Betti}$~\cite{hatcher2002}~\footnote{Betti numbers are mathematical tools used to describe the homology of a given simplicial complex, hence they characterize topological spaces based on their dimensional connectivity~\cite{hatcher2002}.
 The $k^{\rm th}$ order Betti number ($N_{\rm Betti}^k$) represents the number of $k$-dimensional holes in the complex.
-In particular, $N_{\rm Betti}^0$ stands for the number of connected components.
-The sequence of Betti numbers $\{ N_{\rm Betti}^0,N_{\rm Betti}^1,\ldots,N_{\rm Betti}^k\}$ characterize an $n$-dimensional complex.
-For example, it is $\{ 1,0,0 \}$ for a single point, $\{ 1,1,0 \}$ for a circle and $\{ 1,2,1 \}$ for a torus.
-In the context of monopoles, a pathway is generated by a sequential 1D walk in 3D space.
-As shown in Fig. 3B, a monopole could have multiple loops as it progresses in a certain direction.
-The looping in the pathways indicates the complexity of the local energy landscape the monopole experiences.
-To analyze this phenomenon, we calculated the 1st Betti number ($N_{\rm Betti}^1=N_{\rm Betti}$) for traced pathways using the jPlex package for applied topology \cite{adams2011javaplex}.
-The averaged value over all the monopoles as a function of temperature is shown in Fig. \ref{S6}D.
+In particular, $N_{\rm Betti}^0$ stands for the number of connected components, and $N_{\rm Betti}^1$ the number of one-dimensional or ``circular'' holes.
+The sequence of Betti numbers $\{ N_{\rm Betti}^0,N_{\rm Betti}^1,\ldots,N_{\rm Betti}^k\}$ characterizes an $n$-dimensional complex.
+For example, it is $\{ 1,0,0 \}$ for a single point, $\{ 1,1,0 \}$ for a circle, $\{ 1,0,1 \}$ for a sphere and $\{ 1,2,1 \}$ for a torus.}

-Monopole creation events are rare for temperatures, $T<T_{\rm irr}$ and the analysis of monopole paths in a finite size system ($L=4$) becomes difficult.
-At lowest temperatures ($T < 150$ mK) the analysis is possible, due to the existence of quenched monopoles.
-However in the intermediate region 150 mK $<T<$ 500 mK, where the mobility is still not completely negligible, the density of monopoles for a finite system size with periodic boundary conditions is too small for an analysis to be possible.
+In the context of monopole motion, each monopole traces a path as it moves through the system, which forms a network embedded in the 3D lattice.
+As shown in Fig.~3(c) and Fig. 4 in the main text, such networks can include loops when a monopole pathway self-intersects.
+The frequency with which closed loops occur in the motion of a monopole reflects the correlations in the spin configuration and the complexity of the local energy landscape that the monopole experiences.
+Calculation of the first Betti number ($N_{\rm Betti}^1=N_{\rm Betti}$), which counts the number of such closed loops in a network, allows for a quantitative analysis of this phenomenon.
+It can be calculated directly using the number of connected components ($C$), vertices ($V$), and edges ($E$), with $N_{\rm Betti}=C+E-V$.
+However, due to the large number of pathways used in our analysis -- of the order of $10^5$ -- we used instead the javaPlex package for applied topology~\cite{adams2011javaplex}.